LucasWinkler/TurboGames/README.md

 5. Right click on Controllers -> Add Controllers -> MVC Controller with views, using Entity Framework

-Model class: Select the model in this case it's Game Data conetxt class: Select the database context which is ApplicationDbContext
+Model class: Select the model in this case it's Game

+Data context class: Select the database context which is ApplicationDbContext

 Keep the rest default so that it auto-generates CRUD views that can be changd later and click Add